 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
+- Landlord Entry.
 Tennessee state law does not specify the amount of notice your landlord must give to enter the rental property, but 24 hours is recommended.
+Landlord’s may enter the property if the tenant has abandoned or surrendered the premises, the tenant is deceased, incapacitated, or incarcerated, there is a court order, or there is an emergency.
 If your landlord repeatedly violates your rights to privacy or does removes windows or doors, turns off your utilities, or changes the locks, you would be considered “constructively evicted,” as described above.
+(Tenn.
+Code § 66-28-403).

 Examples of Insufficient Justification for Lease Breaking in Tennessee